MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-expressroute/includes/3-how-expressroute-works.md

 ## Architecture of ExpressRoute

 ExpressRoute is supported across all regions and locations.
 To implement ExpressRoute, you need to work with an ExpressRoute partner.
 The partner provides the edge service (an authorized and authenticated connection that operates through a partner-controlled router) that is responsible for extending your network to the Microsoft cloud.
-The partner sets up connections to an endpoint in an Azure Datacenter (implemented by a Microsoft edge-router), enabling you to peer your on-premises networks with the virtual networks available through the endpoint.
+The partner sets up connections to an endpoint in an ExpressRoute location (implemented by a Microsoft edge-router), enabling you to peer your on-premises networks with the virtual networks available through the endpoint.
 These connections are referred to as *circuits*.

 ![High-level overview of Azure ExpressRoute Service  ](../media/3-azure-expressroute-overview.png)